 - Nick Denton was featured in the Sunday Times’s Rich List 2007 with an estimated net worth of approx £140 million ($205 million), which was based on the sales of his previous companies and the then-current value of Gawker Media.

 - On March 18, 2016, the Florida jury ordered Nick Denton to pay $115 million for publishing a sex tape on Gawker Media that showed a former professional wrestler Hulk Hogan (Terry Bollea) having sex with his friend’s wife.
 On March 21, Hulk Hogan was awarded a total of $25 million, including $10 million from Denton personally.

-- In 2007, Owen Thomas, one of the editor of Gawker.com at the time, outed Peter Thiel in a blog post entitled “Peter Thiel is totally gay, people“.
-Later in 2016, it was revealed that Peter Thiel was secretly covering the costs of Hulk Hogan’s lawsuits against Nick’s Gawker Media.
+- Nick Denton Controversy with Peter Thiel: In 2007, Owen Thomas, a gay writer of Valleywag, the Valley gossip column later merged into Gawker.com, outed Peter Thiel in a blog post entitled “Peter Thiel is totally gay, people“.
+In response, Thiel called Valleywag the “Silicon Valley equivalent of Al Qaeda”.
+He expressed his rage further by calling the website “terrible for the Valley, which is supposed to be about people who are willing to think out loud and be different.
+I think they should be described as terrorists, not as writers or reporters.”
+Later in May 2016, it was revealed that Peter Thiel was secretly covering the costs of Hulk Hogan’s lawsuits against Nick’s Gawker Media.